Skip to content

 Atomic numeric operations

-Atomic numeric operations allow you to safely increase or decrease numeric fields without fetching the full document.
+Atomic numeric operations allow you to safely increase or decrease numeric fields without fetching the full row.
 This eliminates race conditions and reduces bandwidth usage when updating any numeric values that need to be modified atomically, such as counters, scores, balances, and other fast-moving numeric data.

 How atomic operations work